Album review: The Jeff Healey Band, Cover to Cover (1995)

 John Fogerty reveals the full meaning of the mystical phrase yee-haw! in Vancouver

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, AUG.
-21, 1997 By Steve Newton David Letterman has never been known to ask his musical guests to return the very next night after a Late Show appearance, but the gap-toothed TV talk-show host broke with tradition a couple of months back when he got John Fogerty to pull … Continue reading John Fogerty does things his own way on Blue Moon Swamp
+ORIGINALLY PUBLISHED ON AUG.
+21, 1997 By Steve Newton David Letterman has never been known to ask his musical guests to return the very next night after a Late Show appearance, but the gap-toothed TV talk-show host broke with tradition a couple of months back when he got John Fogerty to pull off a two-night … Continue reading John Fogerty says he’s very happy to be doing his Creedence songs again

 Southern Culture on the Skids: the finest in high-cholesterol, toe-sucking geek rock since 1985

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, NOV.
+ORIGINALLY PUBLISHED ON NOV.
 16, 1995 By Steve Newton “High-cholesterol, toe-sucking geek rock.”
 That’s how singer-guitarist Rick Miller describes the œuvre of his band, Southern Culture on the Skids.
 And he’s mighty proud of it, too.
-Miller’s been striving to produce the finest in high-cholesterol, toe-sucking geek rock ever since forming the … Continue reading Southern Culture on the Skids: the finest in high-cholesterol, toe-sucking geek rock since 1985
+Miller’s been striving to produce the finest in high-cholesterol, toe-sucking geek rock ever since forming the band back in … Continue reading Southern Culture on the Skids: the finest in high-cholesterol, toe-sucking geek rock since 1985

 John Fogerty, the greatest “triple threat” in rock, is Fraser Valley bound